 The greatest challenge therefor that most companies face today is the computer disaster recovery problem.
 If a proper disaster recovery plan is in place, it will allow companies to retain their clients and at the same time boost their confidence level as they struggle to get back to their normal functioning.
 The two most important agendas that a company must adopt, if it wants to lessen the impact of a disaster, are :

-- Proper disaster recovery plan, and
+- The proper disaster recovery plan, and

 - Disaster recovery software.